"Words are pale shadows of forgotten names. As names have power, words have power."

-"No problem, Barbara," She whispered back.
+"No problem, Barbara," she whispered back.
 She'd learned right away that if you wanted your research to go smoothly you always befriended the librarians.
-She followed her back to her desk and sat the books down on the corner.
+She followed her back to her desk and sat the books down on the corner of it.

 "I don't normally see you here on Saturdays."

 "Fantastically awful.
 Doesn't help that I'm working through some of the dullest stuff right now.
 Not everyone can write.
 And of those that can, not every one should."

 "I'd be out of a job if they didn't."

 "And I'd have nothing to blame my procrastination on."
 Sarah smiled ruefully.
 "Point taken."

 "To terrible writers then."
 Barbara took a sip of her coffee and gagged.
 "And terrible cafeteria coffee."
 She took another sip and then eyed it.
 "Actually this might have been from yesterday."